FCA's CCI regime

 3.3 Collaboration obligations on both manufacturers and distributors

 To ensure that firms work together across the distribution regime, the FCA is proposing a requirement for firms to cooperate and share information.
 The FCA has stated in particular that it expects firms to work together to meet retail investors’ information needs and remain alive to potential issues with product information, whether or not they provided it.
+Information sharing is an ongoing challenge for firms in a distribution chain with different levels of oversight and access to the end customer.

 4. What are the Product Summary requirements: does it have to meet prescribed form and content requirements?